Net revenue retention and 3 things every venture capitalist looks for

 GRR = (total revenue – churn) / total revenue

 In the example above, GRR would equal 90%.
 GRR shows investors that while the business may be doing a great job at upselling some existing customers, if it’s losing customers on an absolute basis, growth could eventually stall or decrease.
-That’s if a critical large customer cancels their subscription.
+That’s if a large, critical customer cancels their subscription.

 An NRR at or above 100% suggests a business is excelling at upselling and servicing remaining customers (despite any customer losses).

-It’s unsurprising that potential investors in a SaaS business want to see an NRR at or above 100%.
+Unsurprisingly, potential investors in a SaaS business want to see an NRR at or above 100%.

-Some venture capitalists prefer NRR to provide an insight into product acceptance and customer satisfaction because it focuses on revenue generation from all sources — including upgrading happy customers.
+Some venture capitalists prefer NRR to provide an insight into product acceptance and customer satisfaction because it focuses on revenue generation from all sources, including upgrading happy customers.

-To a potential investor, a high NRR and a lower GRR might simply mean the business is focusing its sales and marketing efforts on high-value customers and shedding low-value ones.
+To a potential investor, a high NRR and a lower GRR might mean the business is focusing its sales and marketing efforts on high-value customers and shedding low-value ones.

 A business with a low NRR has work to do if it seeks investment.

-How to optimise your NRR
+How to optimize your NRR

 A high churn rate or low NRR could indicate deficiencies in customer or technical support and technical issues.
 Or it could mean that sales teams are trying to upgrade new customers too aggressively (or too quickly), and these customers are leaving at the first opportunity.